jradd/django-newproj-template/readme.md

 These are defacto standards for Python development.
 Virtualenv allows you to have multiple versions of packages installed on one machine which it collects into sets called "virtual environments".
 PIP is a package manager for installing, updating and removing packages.

-### You will be using seperate settings files for development and production.
+### You will be using separate settings files for development and production.

-This template sets up seperate development and production settings files that inherit from a common base settings file.
+This template sets up separate development and production settings files that inherit from a common base settings file.

-Chef-Cookbook-DjangoNewProj configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the ``--settings=`` flag doesn't need to be explicitly used.
+Chef-Cookbook-DjangoNewProj configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the `--settings=` flag doesn't need to be explicitly used.
 Something similar will need to be done in production.

 ### You will be using PostgreSQL as your database and South for database migrations.